-- safety, comfort and community presence within the site and the surrounding area.
+- Ensure that new development contributes to a sense of safety, comfort and community presence within the site and the surrounding area.
 Recommendations: Provide active edges at street level (see above).
 Living areas, common areas and commercial spaces should be oriented towards the street, enabling passive surveillance and community interaction.
 This can be achieved in a way that still maintains privacy for residents through considered design.
-Sustainable building design - > Incorporate sustainable design elements into roofing (eg. solar panels; skylights and ventilation systems; and green roofs on larger developments).
+Sustainable building design - Incorporate sustainable design elements into roofing (e.g. solar panels; skylights and ventilation systems; and green roofs on larger developments).
 Use sustainable building materials with low embodied energy or high proportions of recycled materials to significantly reduce the greenhouse gas emissions of a development.
 Incorporate passive solar design elements that improve energy efficiency of buildings (building orientation, shading and use of integral materials improve passive heating and cooling effects while minimising reliance on mechanical air conditioning systems).
 Urban greenery (see above) should provide sustainable and biodiverse landscaping with appropriate species selection and maintenance systems.
 Incorporate innovative approaches to waste management.